 Staging an “outdoor scavenger hunt” for the kids is loads of fun.
 It’s also educational and helps to get them exercising, as well.
 Plan a few days of preparation for the treasure hunt.
 This gets the children actively involved beforehand.
 Of course, planning ahead adds some zing to the overall experience by raising the excitement level.
 Together, you can decide what everyone will be searching out on the hunt.
 The possibilities are never-ending.

-Make it interesting: Locating at least ten things in nature will ensure the kids will not be bored fifteen minutes into the excursion.
+Locating at least ten things in nature will ensure the kids will not be bored fifteen minutes into the excursion.
 Prior to the scavenger hunt, each child can pick five things that would be fun to look for.
 This is a great way to stimulate mental creativity.
 The parents will choose five more to add to the list.
 Instruct the kids to write out the items in a small notebook.
 They can check each item off the list when they locate it.
 The notebook can be carried easily in a backpack.
 Don’t forget to bring pens or pencils.

-Outdoor location: The beauty of an outdoor scavenger hunt is the fact that you can do it right in your backyard.
+The beauty of an outdoor scavenger hunt is the fact that you can do it right in your backyard.
 However, it works just as well when conducted at a nearby park.
 Take a stroll through a city neighborhood in search of items.
 If you live in the city, you may have to adjust the treasure hunt list accordingly.
-For instance, the children might search for yellow signs, or the tallest or shortest brick building.
+For instance, the children might search for yellow signs or the tallest or shortest brick building.
 They can look for birds that are native to the city.

 Walking and biking paths also make a good spot for your scavenger hunt.
 Exploring nature in its entire splendor is energizing.
 Get the family out and into the fresh air.
-It’s the idyllic setting for a hike, or biking.
+It’s the idyllic setting for a hike or biking.
 Indulge in a relaxing stroll in the woods or explore a designated walking trail.
-The local Chamber of Commerce generally provides information for bike and walk paths.
+The local Chamber of Commerce generally provides information for bike and walking paths.
 Be sure to check out the activity section of your community newspaper.
 Generally, you can find many free, family-oriented events.

-Here is a free printable fall time scavenger hunt.
+Here is a free printable fall-time scavenger hunt.

 Have a Picnic